wedgemartin/kt-paperclip/README.md

 License
 -------

+Copyright &copy; 2020-2021 Kreeti Technologies Pvt.
+Ltd.
-Paperclip is Copyright &copy; 2008-2017 thoughtbot, inc. It is free software, and may be redistributed under the terms specified in the MIT-LICENSE file.
+Copyright &copy; 2008-2017 thoughtbot, inc.
+It is free software, and may be redistributed under the terms specified in the MIT-LICENSE file.